joel-beck/dotfiles/README.md

 ## Setup new Machine

+TODO: Set up file system from hard drive backup.

+TODO: Clone the dotfiles repository from GitHub to the home directory.

 1. Use stow to symlink the dotfiles to the home directory.

 TODO: Instructions for stow.
 Add file which runs the necessary code.